10 Real Estate Business Ideas You Can Start Today

 • Partner with real estate agents and brokerages.

-• List services on local business directories and social platforms.
+• List services on local business directories and social media platforms.

 • Create a portfolio website with pricing and testimonials.